 2006: Mike Murphy joins the CIA Steels as head coach.
 The team finishes in second place and wins the HVMAC championship tournament against Mount St. Vincent.

 2007: Led by captains Mesrob Yurgatian and Ryan Clark, the Steels capture the regular season and HVMAC championship tournament titles with an impressive 7-0-1 season record.

-In 2008, under co-captains Austin Asadorian and Seth Parsons, the winning ways continued as the team battled their way back to the championship game, finishing the regular season in first place with a 3-1 conference record and an overall record of 6-4-1.
-In the final, again hosted at the CIA, the Steels fell in a hard-fought game to Albany College of Pharmacy, 1-0.
+2008: Under captains Austin Asadorian and Seth Parsons, the Steels battle their way back to an HVMAC championship game, finishing the regular season in first place with a 3-1 conference record and an overall record of 6-4-1.
+Unfortunately, the Steels fall in a hard-fought championship game against Albany College of Pharmacy.

-2016 brought another fifth-place finish in the conference, with an overall record of 5-10—but once again the team finished strong, with a 3-1 mark over the last four games.
+2016: Under their new coach, the Steels finish fifth place in the conference, with an overall record of 5-10 (but finishing strong with a 3-1 record in the last four games).